jilljenn/jjv.ie/index.md

 ### Responsibilites

-- We recently served as general chair for [<span style="color: red">*Educational Data Mining 2021*</span>](https://educationaldatamining.org/edm2021/).
-[Website](https://educationaldatamining.org/EDM2021/virtual/) / [YouTube](https://www.youtube.com/channel/UC8-4QLDjPJtKmVOxiIFdGMw/videos)
-- I am a board member of the [French Computer Science Society (SIF)](https://www.societe-informatique-de-france.fr/).
-Objectif [agrégation](https://en.wikipedia.org/wiki/Agr%C3%A9gation) d'informatique.
+- I am the secretary of the learned [French Computer Science Society (*Société informatique de France*, SIF)](https://www.societe-informatique-de-france.fr/).
+- I am in the editorial board of the Journal of Educational Data Mining.
+- We served as general chair of the [EDM 2021](https://educationaldatamining.org/EDM2021/virtual) conference.

 ### Selected Publications